scalatra/scalatra-website/guides/swagger.md

 ### A sample Swagger resource file

 The descriptor for our `flower` resource might look something like this.
-Again, we'll see how to automate the generation of this code in a moment:
+We'll see how to automate this in a moment:

 ```json
 {"resourcePath":"/","listingPath":"/api-docs/flowers","description":"The flowershop API.
 It exposes operations for browing and searching lists of flowers","apis":[{"path":"//","description":"","secured":true,"operations":[{"httpMethod":"GET","responseClass":"List[Flower]","summary":"Show all flowers","notes":"Shows all the flowers in the flower shop.
 You can search it too.","deprecated":false,"nickname":"getFlowers","parameters":[{"name":"name","description":"A name to search for","required":false,"paramType":"query","allowMultiple":false,"dataType":"string"}],"errorResponses":[]}]},{"path":"//{slug}","description":"","secured":true,"operations":[{"httpMethod":"GET","responseClass":"Flower","summary":"Find by slug","notes":"Returns the flower for the provided slug, if a matching flower exists.","deprecated":false,"nickname":"findBySlug","parameters":[{"name":"slug","description":"Slug of flower that needs to be fetched","required":true,"paramType":"path","allowMultiple":false,"dataType":"string"}],"errorResponses":[]}]}],"models":{"Flower":{"id":"Flower","description":"Flower","properties":{"name":{"description":null,"enum":[],"required":true,"type":"string"},"slug":{"description":null,"enum":[],"required":true,"type":"string"}}}},"basePath":"http://localhost:8080","swaggerVersion":"1.0","apiVersion":"1"}
 ```

 These JSON files can then be offered to a standard HTML/CSS/JavaScript client to make it easy for people to browse the docs.
 It's extremely impressive - take a moment to view the [Swagger Pet Store][petstore] example.
 Click on the route definitions to see what operations are available for each resource.
 You can use the web interface to send live test queries to the API, and view the API's response to each query.

 [petstore]: http://petstore.swagger.wordnik.com

 ### Swagger integration

 Let's get back to the spec files.
 In addition to enabling automatic documentation as in the Pet Store example, these JSON files allow client and server code to be automatically generated, in multiple languages.

 Scalatra's Swagger integration allow you to annotate the code within your RESTful API in order to automatically generate JSON descriptors which are valid Swagger specs.
 This means that once you annotate your API methods, you get some very useful (and pretty) documentation capabilities for free, using the [swagger-ui][ui].
 You also get the ability to generate client and server code in multiple languages, using the [swagger-codegen][codegen] project.

 Client code can be generated for Flash, Java, JavaScript, Objective-C, PHP, Python, Python3, Ruby, or Scala.

 [ui]:https://github.com/wordnik/swagger-ui
 [codegen]:https://github.com/wordnik/swagger-codegen

 ## Setting up the Scalatra Flower Shop with Swagger

 Let's annotate our Scalatra flowershop with Swagger, in order to auto-generate runnable API documentation.

 ### Add the dependencies

 First, add the Swagger dependencies to your `build.sbt` file, then restart your app to grab the new jars:

 ```scala
 "com.wordnik"  % "swagger-core_2.9.1"  % "1.1-SNAPSHOT",